Dirty Dancing tickets, Cinema, London Theatre Direct

 Experience the magic of the classic American drive-in theatre.
 A completely contact-free experience just 10 miles outside London's West End.
-Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car!
+Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car starting at only £42 per vehicle!
 Bring back the nostalgia of the 1950s while enjoying modern conveniences at the touch of your phone.
 Don't miss your chance to make memories this summer, book tickets to Dirty Dancing today!

 We all know that nobody puts Baby in a corner.
 Don't miss your chance to relive some of the most iconic movie moments of the 1980s like you've never seen them before.
 Starring Patrick Swayze and Jennifer Grey, Dirty Dancing would go on to win an Oscar, an Emmy and a Grammy and define a generation.